Jay Sebring....Cutting to the Truth: Reception

 Jordan Raup of The Film Stage noted the film's revelation of Jay Sebring as a "great influence on a generation of Hollywood stars, from Marlon Brando to Bruce Lee," while USA Today included the documentary in its exclusive "All the Fall Movies You'll Want To Stream".

 William Friedkin, director of The French Connection and the original Exorcist said, "Jay Sebring....Cutting to the Truth is an important, wonderful film and should be seen by as many people as possible."

 In 2020 Jay Sebring....Cutting to the Truth was nominated by the CIFF for the Nesnadny + Schwartz Documentary Competition Award.

 Michael Ordoña in his 2020 Los Angeles Times review says the film is "stylish," an "absorbing and passionate documentary."
 Ordoña singles-out DiMaria for "an impressive directorial debut."

-In 9 August 2025 the documentary was screened in its LA premiere at the Los Feliz 3 theatre through the American Cinematheque organization, led by chairman Rick Nicita.
+On 9 August 2025 the documentary was screened in its LA premiere at the Los Feliz 3 theatre through the American Cinematheque organization, led by chairman Rick Nicita.